HimanshuPanwar004/MyProject/README.md

 #The above endpoint consumes DTO PaymentDTO with fields as following.
  1) payment = It is not null field indicating the amount on which offer has to be applied.
- 2) userStatus = A not null field to check the user regarding appropriate offers to be availed("isEmp"=If the user is retail employer, "isAffl"= if the user is affiliate, "isCstmrYr2"= if the user is associated with retail shop from past 2 years).
+ 2) userStatus = A not null field to check the user regarding appropriate offers to be availed("isEmp"=If the user is retail employer, "isAffl" = if the user is affiliate, "isCstmrYr2"= if the user is associated with retail shop from past 2 years).
  3) isGrocery = A field to check if the bought item are groceries or not.
  4) same payload is attached below.
   {